Meta-Learning via Classifier(-free) Diffusion Guidance: Appendix

 \subsubsection{HyperLDM}

 \paragraph{Training} Similarly to HyperCLIP, to train HyperLDM we need samples of fine tuned network weights $W_i$, for which we use adaptations from \textbf{Uncond.
-HNet-MAML}, using 50-step adaptation $\mathcal{A}_{\mathcal{T}_i}$ with learning rate $0.1$, on a support set stochastically sampled at every adaptation phase.
+HNet-MAML}, using 50-step adaptation $\mathcal{A}_{\mathcal{T}_i}$ with learning rate $0.1$, on a randomly split support sets.
 We parametrize the diffusion process with a linear noise schedule, $\beta$ starting at 0.0001 and ending at 0.06, and 350 diffusion timesteps.
 We train the HyperLDM for 1000 epochs with the Adam optimizer, $0.00025$ learning rate and 128 epochs, for all our experiments.

 \paragraph{Evaluation} Evaluation is performed as for HyperCLIP guidance, except for the fact that adaptation is performed natively through sampling from the learned reversed diffusion process, with parameters derived from the chosen $\beta$ schedule.
 The guidance parameter $\gamma>0$ can be tuned during inference to accentuate the effect of classifier-free guidance.